-For the benchmark study, we selected 10 DFs belonging to different families: two hybrids (B3LYP, BHLYP), $^{38-40}$ a long-range corrected DF (ω B97X-D), 41 three meta-hybrids (PW6B95, 42 BMK 43 and M06-2X 44), one meta-NGA (MN15 45), the B2PLYP 46 and the two spin-component-scaled (DSD-PBEP86 and revDSD-PBEP86) 47,48 double hybrids.
-To test the accuracy to computational cost trade-off, for each functional six basis sets have been considered.
-In particular, we selected the Dunning's aug-cc-pVnZ basis sets (n = D, $\mathrm{T})^{49,50}$ as well as the corresponding jun- and jul- modifications from the Truhlar's calendar family.
-51 All the DFT calculations include empirical dispersion corrections according to the DFT-D3 scheme proposed by Grimme 52 with the Becke-Johnson damping function (BJ), ^{53,54} which are fundamental for the correct prediction of van der Waals complexes, ^{55-57} transition states58 and surface processes.^{59,60} Accurate reference geometries and energies for the benchmark were generated by using the Cheap composite scheme $(ChS)^{61,62}$ and its recent jun-Cheap revision (jun-ChS), 17,33 with the latter appearing the best option because of the increased reliability for non-covalent interactions and the better description of the water dimer structure.
-Indeed, for (H2O)2, ChS and jun-ChS geometries were first compared to highly accurate CCSD(T)-F12b/CBS+fT+fQ+CV+REL+DBOC values.
-63 The results, reported in Table S1 of the Supporting Information (SI), show that bond lengths and valence angles are reproduced very accurately, with maximum errors of -0.003 Å and -0.2°, while there is a deviation of 3 ° for the angle defining the orientation of the C_2 axis of the acceptor water molecule with respect to the O-O axis.
+For the benchmark study, we selected 10 DFs belonging to different families: two hybrids (B3LYP, BHLYP),37-39 a longrange corrected DF ( $\omega$ B97X-D), three meta-hybrids (PW6B95, BMK, and M06-2X), one meta-NGA (MN15), the B2PLYP, and the two spin-component-scaled (DSD-PBEP86 and revDSD-PBEP86) double hybrids.
+To test the accuracy to computational cost trade-off, for each functional, six basis sets have been considered.
+In particular, we selected Dunning's aug-cc-pVnZ basis sets (n = D, T) as well as the corresponding jun- and jul-modifications from Truhlar's calendar family.
+All the DFT calculations include empirical dispersion corrections according to the DFT-D3 scheme proposed by Grimme with the Becke-Johnson damping function (BJ), which are fundamental for the correct prediction of van der Waals complexes,54-56 transition states, and surface processes.
+Accurate reference geometries and energies for the benchmark were generated by using the Cheap composite scheme (ChS) and its recent jun-Cheap revision (jun-ChS), the best option because of the increased reliability for noncovalent interactions and the better description of the water dimer structure.
+Indeed, for $(H_2O)2$ , ChS and jun-ChS geometries were first compared to highly accurate CCSD(T)-F12b/CBS + fT + fQ + CV + REL + DBOC values.
+The results, reported in Table S1 of the Supporting Information, show that bond lengths and valence angles are reproduced very accurately, with maximum errors of -0.003 Å and $-0.2^{\circ}$ , while there is a deviation of 3 °for the angle defining the orientation of the C2 axis of the acceptor water molecule with respect to the O-O axis.
 On the basis of the reliable geometry delivered by jun-ChS, this method was used as reference for both equilibrium geometries and electronic energies.

-Preliminary B3LYP-D3/aug-cc-pVTZ computations of the HCN⇒HNC reactive PES were refined at the jun-ChS level.
+Preliminary B3LYP-D3/aug-cc-pVTZ computations of the HCN $\rightleftharpoons$ HNC reactive PES were refined at the jun-ChS level.
 The nature of the identified stationary points (minima or saddle points) was checked through frequency calculations performed at each level of theory.
-All calculations have been carried out with the Gaussian software 64, except the geometry optimizations at the ChS and jun-ChS levels, which have been performed using the CFOUR package ^{65,66}.
-Since revDSD-PBEP86 is not among the Gaussian built-in functionals, it has been defined by setting proper IOP flags on top of the DSD-PBEP86 functional.
+All calculations have been carried out with the Gaussian software, except the geometry optimizations at the ChS and jun-ChS levels, which have been performed using the CFOUR package.
+Because revDSD-PBEP86 is not among the Gaussian built-in functionals, it has been defined by setting proper IOP flags on top of the DSD-PBEP86 functional.